compcogneuro/web/content/turing-machine.md

 1. A way of reading and writing information from a **memory system** (conceptualized as a *tape* by Turing).

-2. A +program that determines how this information is transformed in between being read and written.
+2. A **program** that determines how this information is transformed in between being read and written.

 3. Some **active memory** where things can be temporarily cached, for the program to refer to.